nurikarahmadani/Mobile-Data-SQL-Project/README.md

 # Mobile Phone-Data-SQL-Project
 ## Project Overview
-This project demonstrates various data analysis skills and techniques using Power BI for reporting and dashboard creation, and SQL for data analysis.
-The goal is to showcase proficiency in data cleaning, exploration, visualization, and statistical analysis.
+The Mobile Data SQL Project is a data analysis project that leverages SQL to extract insights from a dataset related to mobile phones.
+This project demonstrates SQL querying skills to process, filter, and analyze data, providing valuable insights into mobile phone trends, specifications, and market analysis.

 ## Project 1: Sales Data Analysis and Dashboard
 ### Objective